Tamarind (Tamarindus indica)

 Tamarind is a sour spice which is commonly used in Indian and Southeast Asian cuisines.
 It comes from the pulp of ripe seed pods of the tamarind tree.

-Tamarind has a sour, yet sweet, fruity flavor.
+Tamarind has a sour, yet sweet, fruity flavour.
 In India and Southeast Asia it is used as the acid component in cooking, much the same as how lemon and lime is used.

 Tamarind has little aroma, with only hints of sweet and sour.

-Tamarind trees grow to 13-65 feet high and have plenty of foliage.
+Tamarind trees grow to 4-20 metres high and have plenty of foliage.
 They grow best in tropical to subtropical climates and are relatively drought tolerant.
-Yellow flowers turn into long, reddish/brown colored pods and the pulp can be extracted from the pod’s brittle outer shell once ripe.
+Yellow flowers turn into long, reddish/brown coloured pods and the pulp can be extracted from the pod’s brittle outer shell once ripe.
 Tamarind trees are known to produce pods for 200 years.

 Tamarind is believed to be native to east Africa, probably Madagascar, however tamarind trees are now mainly grown in India, Southeast Asia and the West Indies.
 Its name comes from Arabic ‘thamar-i-hindi’ which means Indian fruit or date.